woss/woss.github.io/pages/how-to-decode-stuff.md

 Advance Example
 `[ { "MyEnum": { "_enum": ["A", "B", "C"] } }, { "MyPartA": "Vec<(MyEnum, u32)>" }, { "MyType": "(MyPartA, u128)" }, { "MyFinalType": "Vec<MyType>" } ]`

+### From matrix

+Daniel Maricic: if you want to decode a variable using scale_codec from a Vec<u8> you have to convert it to input and use the decode method:

+`let proof = MyType::decode(&mut &proof[..]);`
+But if you want the extrinsic to have the type MyType as input you can just specifies:

+`fn create_rule ( origin, proof: Proof) {`
+And dispatch will decode the argument for you.

+they must implement Codec though